attogram/EightQueens/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors)

 Welcome to the **Eight Queens** chess game.
-Inspired by the dreaded programmers interview question.
+A web game inspired by the dreaded programmers interview question.

 Can you place 8 Queens on the chess board, with none of the queens under attack?